Enterprise AI Procurement: Requirement Definition Before Vendor Evaluation

 Many enterprise AI initiatives stall because vendor engagement starts before internal clarity exists.
 This article outlines the decisions organisations must resolve before evaluating AI vendors.

-This article is written for IT, finance, procurement, and business leaders in Australian organisations who are considering enterprise AI investments and need to understand what internal alignment tends to differentiate productive vendor engagements from those that stall or restart.
+This article is written for IT, finance, procurement, and business leaders in Australian organisations who are considering enterprise AI investments and seeking to understand what internal alignment tends to differentiate productive vendor engagements from those that stall or restart.

 Vendors cannot answer these questions on behalf of the customer.
 They can advise, but the decisions belong to the organisation.
 When these questions remain unresolved during vendor selection, the answers get made implicitly through vendor responses, pilot design, and contract terms.
 Those implicit answers often turn out to be the wrong ones.